Geometric CAD Designs for 3D Printing

 [view,download]. |

-| Development view of FreeCAD app and OpenSCAD app | |
+| View of the FreeCAD app and the OpenSCAD app | |

 | FreeCAD app showing 4-cube. | OpenSCAD app showing 4-cube. |